GeorgeXCV/CS-Notes/README.md

 ```

 ### Breadth-first Traversal
-Now that you've done depth-first, let's tackle breadth-first.
 Breadth-first isn't recursive processing of subtrees like depth-first.
 Instead we want to process one layer at a time.
-Using the tree above, we want the resulting order to [8, 3, 10, 1, 6, 14, 4, 7, 13].
-In other words, we start at the root, and slowly make our way "down" the tree.
+We start at the root, and slowly make our way "down" the tree.

 The way we accomplish this is using the queue.